 Normally, the lining of the stomach and small intestines can protect itself against strong stomach acids.
 But if the lining breaks down, the result may be:

-Most ulcers occur in the first layer of the inner lining.
-A hole that goes all the way through the stomach or duodenum is called a perforation.
-A perforation is a medical emergency.
+Most ulcers occur in the first, inner surface, layer of the inner lining.
+A hole in the stomach or duodenum is called a perforation.
+This is a medical emergency.